 When we turned back on the tarred road, we saw a grave next to the road and stopped to have a look.

 In the second Boer War, Lieutenant Graham Vinicombe Winchester Clowes was killed during a scouting mission in 1901.
 The Celtic cross was erected by his mother who travelled all the way from England.

 We kept a close eye to the left side of the road, because we knew the Soldaatkop (‘soldier’s head’) must be somewhere between all these rock formations.
 At some point, we saw a hidden gravel road leading away from the main road and decided to take that … and then …

 Some of our friends say the image reminds them a bit of Donald Trump … but as this was formed (and identified) long before Mr Trump’s time, I will stand by the name of Soldaatkop!

-Back at Rondegat, we’ve made some coffee and then took a few apples to give to the horses – I think they’ve liked this little treat!
+Back at Rondegat, we made coffee and then took a few apples to give to the horses – I think they liked this little treat!

 The only thing that was left for the day, was to witness another beautiful sunset and to get our fire started to enjoy an evening under the stars.

 Tomorrow we will take a walk in the floodplain and enjoy the last day of our weekend.